 There are several ways to design a network.
-Some knowledge and experience with setting up networks is highly suggested.
-The simplest example shown below is of a peer- to-peer network where there are only two devices connected.
-The other examples shown below expand the number of computers and LAN CONNECT possible on the network.
+Some knowledge and experience with setting up networks is recommended prior to installation.
+The simplest example, as shown below, is a peer-to-peer network where there are only two devices connected.
+Other examples shown expand the number of computers and LAN CONNECT REMOTE's on the network.